bytedance/vArmor/README.md

 ## The Policy Modes and Built-in Rules

-The **vArmor** policy object can operate in five modes: **AlwaysAllow, RuntimeDefault, EnhanceProtect, BehaviorModeling and DefenseInDepth**.
-When the policy is running in EnhanceProtect mode, built-in rules and custom interfaces can be used to harden the container.
+The vArmor policy can operate in five modes: **AlwaysAllow, RuntimeDefault, EnhanceProtect, BehaviorModeling and DefenseInDepth**.
+When the policy is running in **EnhanceProtect** mode, built-in rules and custom interfaces can be used to harden the container.

 For more information, please refer to [Policy Modes and Built-in Rules](docs/built_in_rules.md).